 Clinical Dietetics B builds on the content covered in Clinical Dietetics A in an intensive format.
 This subject focuses on further preparing students for the application of medical nutrition therapy, with learning resources and activities that are designed to focus and support students in their clinical internships.
 The subject covers medical nutrition therapy primarily at a level appropriate for tertiary healthcare interventions, residential aged care facilities and private practice individual case management.
 Foundational and specialist areas of dietetic practice are covered including intensive care, total parenteral and enteral nutrition, nutritional genomics and paediatrics.
 The subject includes lectures, webinars and online resources from specialist dietitians in the relevant areas.
 Case studies, simulations and application of medical nutrition therapy in the clinical environment are learning activities used within this subject.

 |Faculty||Faculty of Health Sciences & Medicine|

-Admission into CC-63041 - Master of Nutrition and Dietetic Practice
+Must be admitted into CC-63041 - Master of Nutrition and Dietetic Practice

 This subject is not available as a general elective.
 To be eligible for enrolment, the subject must be specified in the students’ program structure.

 |Non-Standard Offering||Non-Standard Offering|

 |Withdraw – Academic?||04/03/2021||09/05/2021|